TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 - **CirceBot shall be designed** to receive and execute commands in the format supplied in the *CirceSoft2CirceBot.proto* spec from CirceSoft and transmit telemetry data in the *CirceBot2CirceSoft.proto* spec to CirceSoft.
 It shall accept planned paths in the specified format and follow those paths to its objective.

+- **CirceBot shall be designed** to operate in a radio frequency denied zone, meaning that the communication system cannot be jammed by a contesting force.

 - **CirceBot shall dispense cable** according to installation guidelines, including:
   - Proper curve radii (minimum 4 times the width of the cable).
   - Strain relief (strain should not exceed 25 pounds or 110 newtons).